petrusen/pomsimulator/docs/source/simulation.rst

 2. ``compute_isomorphism.py``: In this case, only the .mol directory must be used as an input parameter.
 The result of this program is the isomorphism matrix, that will be saved as an .csv file named ``np_IM.csv``

-After these two programs have been employed, the user can now run the simulations.
-We have prepared a sample file in the `Simulations/` directory under the name of `simulation_tungstates.py`.
+After these two programs have been employed, the user can run the simulations.
+We have prepared a sample file in the `/simulations` directory under the name of `simulation_tungstates.py`.
 In this file, some parameters can be modified according to the user's needs.

 - ``ADF_folder``: Modify this according to the name of your **molecular set directory**.